Local Chapters

 Northwest Michigan Chapter

-Supporting Relationships for Infants, Young Children and Families Mission Statement: Promote healthy social emotional relationships for young children 0-5 and their families Guiding Principle: To emphasize both infancy and early childhood as critical periods of development For more information, check out the Northwest Michigan Chapter Facebook page!
-Informational Links: TBA/ISD Tri-County Coalition for the Prevention of Child Learn More →
+Supporting Relationships for Infants, Young Children and Families Mission Statement: Promote healthy social emotional relationships for young children 0-5 and their families Guiding Principle: To emphasize both infancy and early childhood as Learn More →

 Supporting Relationships for Infants and Families Positions available!!
 Interested?
 Contact MI-AIMH Executive Director.

-The Gen-ShiAIMH chapter exists to support the professionals whose work promotes the mental, social, and emotional health of very young children and their caregivers.
-Join us as we re-establish the Gen-ShiAIMH chapter serving Genesee and Shiawassee counties.
+The Mid-Eastern Michigan chapter (formerly Gen-ShiAIMH) exists to support the professionals whose work promotes the mental, social, and emotional health of very young children and their caregivers.

 Supporting Relationships for Infants, Toddlers & their Families.
 Positions available!!
 Interested?
 Contact MI-AIMH Executive Director.